ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

 This example shows how to provision and run a certifier service in a tee.
 The main problem is to securely provision the policy private key to the Tee.
 There are many ways to do this.
-Here, we modify "simpleserver" so it can run in three roles, determined by the --operation flag.
+Here, we modify "simpleserver" so it can run in different roles, determined by the --operation flag.
 They
 are:

     1. --operation=certifier-service (the default):  In this case, the certifier runs in its traditional role of receiving certification requests, verifying security domain rules and issuing "admission certificates."
+It can retireve its private policy key as it does now from and unencrypted file or from an encrypted store depending on the flag get_key_from_secure_store.

-    2. --operation=provision-keys: In this case, the certifier service contacts the key service to get the private policy key.
+    2. --operation=provision-keys: In this case, the certifier service contacts the key service to get the private policy key and put it in a secure store.

     3. --operation=key-service:  In this case, simpleserver receives requests, including attestations from simpleservers running in certifier-service roles, who have not